rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 ## Hardware modifications
 The following [Hardware modifications](docs/Ascent%20Rock%20climbing%20wall%20-%20control%26sensorBoard%20-%20modification.pdf) must be made:
-1. The PIC Controller (A2) must be removed from the board (pulled out its socket) and replaced bij an adapter interface.
+1. The PIC Controller (A2) must be removed from the board (pulled out its socket) and replaced by an adapter interface.
 Pin1 is indicated.\
 Each of the three outputs has a LED indicator to check the RasPi output signals
 ![Image](https://github.com/user-attachments/assets/c846731c-421d-4253-84c1-664b64dce70d)
 ![Image](https://github.com/user-attachments/assets/e970b072-6869-4e7e-af19-e41e519ca6de)